hahahahahahahahahha/guild-/README.md

 - **Move Roles**: Adjust role positions in the hierarchy with up/down controls
 - **Role Permissions**: Manage detailed permissions for each role with category-based UI
 - **Bulk Role Operations**: Create, delete, or color multiple roles at once
+- **Direct Role Management**: Select any role from a list to directly edit its properties
+- **Role Properties**: Edit role name, color, hoisted status, and mentionable status

 ### Channel Management
 - **Create Channels**: Create new text, voice, or category channels with custom settings